Creating and Running a Slim Project in ServBay

 public

-, and the web server should point to this directory.
+, so the web server should point to this directory.- macOS:

-- Save your website configuration.
-ServBay will automatically reload and update the web server with your new settings.
+- Save the website configuration.
+ServBay will automatically update the web server settings and apply them.

-For detailed ServBay website configuration steps, see Add Your First Website.
+For a detailed walkthrough, see Adding Your First Website.

 Accessing Your Slim Website

-Once configuration is done, open your web browser and navigate to https://servbay-slim-test.local
+Once configuration is complete, open your browser and go to https://servbay-slim-test.local

 .

-" displayed.
-This means your Slim project is now running via ServBay’s web server.
+.
+This confirms your Slim project is running successfully via ServBay’s web server.

 Database Integration Examples

-While Slim itself doesn’t include a database abstraction layer, you can easily integrate any PHP database library.
-Here, we'll use Laravel’s Eloquent ORM (illuminate/database
+Slim itself doesn’t include a database abstraction layer, but it can easily integrate with various PHP database libraries.
+Here we'll use Laravel’s Eloquent ORM (via the illuminate/database

-) to demonstrate connecting to MySQL and PostgreSQL, along with examples for Memcached and Redis integration.
+component) to demonstrate connections to MySQL and PostgreSQL, along with integration examples for Memcached and Redis.

-Before integrating databases, you need to create the necessary databases in ServBay and set up database tables for your app.
+Before integrating databases, you'll need to create the database in ServBay and set up the necessary table structure for your app.

-- Open ServBay, navigate to your chosen database package (e.g., MySQL or PostgreSQL).
+- Open the ServBay application and navigate to your chosen database package (e.g., MySQL or PostgreSQL).

-- Use ServBay’s admin tools (phpMyAdmin for MySQL/MariaDB, pgAdmin for PostgreSQL) or the CLI client to create a new database (e.g.,
+- Use ServBay's management tools (e.g., phpMyAdmin for MySQL/MariaDB, pgAdmin for PostgreSQL) or the command-line client to create a new database, such as

 servbay_slim_app